-Impact and Innovation
+Impact

-- Does the proposed project demonstrate creativity, ingenuity, resourcefulness, or imagination? - Does the applicant describe the project to be disseminated and how and why it lends itself to replication and scalability? - Does the applicant outline the target metrics established for the CPRIT-funded project and describe the effectiveness of the intervention that is being proposed for replication/dissemination? - Do the data (results) demonstrate success of the CPRIT-funded project and justify dissemination? - Has the applicant convincingly demonstrated the short- and long-term impacts of the project?
+Does the applicant describe the project to be disseminated and how and why it lends itself to replication and scalability?

+- Does the applicant outline the target metrics established for the CPRIT-funded project and describe the effectiveness of the intervention that is being proposed for replication/dissemination? - Do the data (results) demonstrate success of the CPRIT-funded project and justify dissemination? - Has the applicant convincingly demonstrated the short- and long-term impacts of the project?